devsarahgeo/Chatbot-to-chat-with-Documents/README.md

 <h2>What is this:</h2>

-A RAG-powered analyst trapped inside WhatsApp, extracting risks, EBITDA drivers, and value creation ideas from SEC filings.
+MVP: A RAG-powered analyst trapped inside WhatsApp, extracting risks, EBITDA drivers, and value creation ideas from SEC filings.

 <h2>Tech Stack:</h2>